AntoripSahu/LeetCode/README.md

 # LeetCode
 My first repository!
-I will share my solutions for some popular LeetCode problems.
+I will share my solutions to some popular LeetCode problems.